jessepav/lacygoill-wiki-backup/bug/vim.md

 After all, the function should be known to Vim: it should look for the function in the function scope according to `:h vim9-scopes`.

-Note: the error is only raised for a `:def` inside a `:def`.
+Note: the error is only given for a `:def` inside a `:def`.
-If the outer function is a `:fu`, no  error is raised; no matter the type of the inner function.
+If the outer function  is a `:function`, no error is given; no  matter the type of the inner function.

 ---